kushaldas/lym/docs/random.md

 ### dmesg command

-*dmesg* command prints out the various messages from the kernel buffer.
-Using this tool we can learn about the messages from the kernel drivers during and after the boot up process.
+The *dmesg* command prints out messages from the kernel buffer.
+Using this tool we can learn about the messages and information from the kernel drivers during and after the boot up process.
+This can be very handy when troubleshooting; for e.g. when the machine fails to boot or a certain piece of hardware does not function correctly.